GOE statistics on the moduli space of surfaces of large genus: Introduction

 \subsection{About the proof}

-We use Selberg's trace formula to express the linear statistic $N_{f,L,\tau}$ as a smooth main term $\bar N$ and a sum $N^{osc}$ over closed geodesics.
+We use Selberg's trace formula to express the linear statistic $N_{f,L,\tau}$ as a smooth main term $\bar N$ and a sum $N^{osc}$ over closed geodesics of $X$.
 The particular choice of the linear statistic restricts the sum to closed geodesics of length at most $L$.
-We further break up the sum to a sum $N_{\rm sns}$ over simple nonseparating geodesics (i.e. those simple geodesics $\gamma$ such that $X\backslash \gamma$ is connected), a sum $N_{\rm SSep}$ over simple separating geodesics, and a sum $N'$ over non-simple geodesics.
+We further break up the sum to a sum $N_{\rm sns}$ over simple (i.e. having no self-intersections), nonseparating geodesics (i.e. those simple geodesics $\gamma$ such that $X\backslash \gamma$ is connected), a sum $N_{\rm SSep}$ over simple separating geodesics, and a sum $N'$ over non-simple geodesics.

 The expected value of the sum over simple non-separating geodesics is given by

 The expected values of the other two sums $N_{\rm SSep}$ and $N'$ vanish in the limit $g\to \infty$.
 We find